Seamus-Hughes/Seamus-Hughes.github.io/_posts/2024-11-29-a-pinch-of-bread.md

 - Salt
 - Blog
 ---

-## A Pinch of Bread

 A couple of years ago, I gave up beef without much fanfare, preaching or fuss.
 I took great care not to turn it into an "ism," knowing that adding an ideology to something can make unpalatable for all those involved.

 I gave up beef for one simple reason:

 > One again the vastly disproportionate impact of beef is obvious.
 If you want to do one thing to immediately reduce your carbon emissions, stop eating beef.
-You can do that today, at no cost.
+You can do that today, at no cost. <br>
-> \
+>
 > Jeremy Williams via [The footprint of animal based foods](https://earthbound.report/2020/09/24/the-footprint-of-animal-based-foods/)

 My initial intention was to give up cow completely.
 Looking at the graph from [Carbon Brief](https://interactive.carbonbrief.org/what-is-the-climate-impact-of-eating-meat-and-dairy/), three of the top five carbon-producing food types are cow-related.